chef/chef-web-docs/content/ctl_chef.md

 ```

-[Upgrade Lab](https://docs.chef.io/workstation/upgrade_lab) provides further details on how this command can be used in Chef client upgrade process.
+See the [Upgrade Lab](/workstation/upgrade_lab/#create-an-upgrade-environment-with-chef-capture) documentation for additional
+information on upgrading Chef Infra Client.

 ## chef env